Sure Dividend

 Dover got through the Great Recession with just one year of decline in its earnings per share, and the company almost fully recovered from the recession in 2010.

-Another reason is the conservative dividend policy of management, which targets a payout ratio of around 30%.
+Another reason is management’s conservative dividend policy, which targets a payout ratio of around 30%.
 This policy provides a wide margin of safety during rough economic periods.
+The expected payout ratio for 2025 is just 22%.

-Overall, Dover will certainly continue to raise its dividend for many more years thanks to its low payout ratio, its decent resilience to recessions, and its healthy balance sheet.
+Overall, Dover will undoubtedly continue to raise its dividend for many more years thanks to its low payout ratio, decent recessions resilience, and healthy balance sheet.

 Valuation & Expected Returns

-Dover is expected to generate earnings-per-share of $9.08 for 2024.
-That means the stock trades for just 20.4 times this year’s earnings, which is higher than our estimate of fair value at 17 times earnings.
+Dover is expected to generate earnings-per-share of $9.40 for 2025.
+That means the stock trades at 19.8 times this year’s earnings, which is higher than our estimate of fair value at 18 times earnings.

 This puts Dover stock into the territory of a hold rating.